Varicose veins are swollen, twisted, painful veins that have filled with blood.

 Always tell your doctor or nurse:

-You may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other drugs that make it hard for your blood to clot several days before your treatment.
+You may need to stop taking aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and other medicines that make it hard for your blood to clot.

-Your legs may be wrapped with bandages to control swelling and bleeding for 2 to 3 days after your treatment.
+Your legs will be wrapped with bandages to control swelling and bleeding for 2 to 3 days after your treatment.

-Usually patients can start their normal activities within a day or so after many of these treatments.
-You will need to wear compression stockings during the day for a week after treatment.
+You should be able to start normal activities within 1 to 2 days after treatment.
+You will need to wear compression stockings during the day for 1 week after treatment.

-Sclerotherapy; Laser therapy - varicose veins; Radiofrequency vein ablation; Endovenous thermal ablation; Transilluminated power phlebotomy; Endovenous laser ablation; Varicose vein therapy
+Sclerotherapy; Laser therapy - varicose veins; Radiofrequency vein ablation; Endovenous thermal ablation; Ambulatory phlebectomy; Transilluminated power phlebotomy; Endovenous laser ablation; Varicose vein therapy